Jerry24kay/myIgnitedev_Task/README.md

 # Downloading the kubeconfig
 mkdir -p ~/.kube
-kind get kubeconfig --name ignite-cluster > ~/.kube/config
+kind get kubeconfig --name ignite-cluster > ~/.kube/config ...

-##Subsequently, I needed to grant executable permissions to the file, following which I executed the Bash script to automate the cluster setup.
+## Subsequently, I needed to grant executable permissions to the file, following which I executed the Bash script to automate the cluster setup.

-##Given that I had previously installed Node, npm, and Express on my WSL environment, and Docker Desktop on my machine.
+## Given that I had previously installed Node, npm, and Express on my WSL environment, and Docker Desktop on my machine.

-##This is the straightforward app I obtained from the website, and I intend to utilize Node to execute it.
+## This is the straightforward app I obtained from the website, and I intend to utilize Node to execute it.

 const express = require('express')
 const app = express()